Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 3. Destroy
 ```
 Client -> First OR
-Sent from client to the first onion router to break down the established circuit (recursively).
+Sent from Client to the first onion router to break down the established circuit (recursively).

 Properties:
     - int - circID